Cattle Bone From West Roots Farms In Leona Valley, California.

 With this polish our goal is to try and re-use unconventional materials in nature as an answer to the beauty industries growing waste problem.

 This polish has no added pigment, it is naturally colored and textured by only cattle bones.
-This specific product is therefore not vegan.
+This specific product is therefore not vegan, and is the only non-vegan product in our line.
 These bones are left behind after the cattle is processed on this farm.
-We are not creating a demand for these bones, as they would exist and be unused regardless of us, but we do see it as an opportunity to create something sacred from what is left behind.
+We are not creating a demand for these bones, as they would exist and be unused regardless, but we do see them as an opportunity to create something sacred from what is left behind.
 This polish contains life, and we want to honor that life.

 About West Roots Farm: